 Different Types of Domestic and Wild Parrots

-In this AnimalWised article we're going to talks about the different types of parrots, their characteristics and examples.
+In this AnimalWised article, we're going to talk about the different types of parrots, their characteristics, and examples.
 Keep reading to learn more!

 Parrot Characteristics

-• Legs: they have zigdactyl legs, that is, with two fingers forward and two back that are also prehensile and allow them to manipulate their food.
-They are short but robust and with them they can hold firmly to the branches of the trees.
+- Legs: they have zygodactyl legs, that is, with two fingers forward and two back that are also prehensile and allow them to manipulate their food.
+They are short but robust, enabling them to hold firmly to the branches of the trees.
 You may also be interested in our article about the different types of bird feet.

-• Diet: it is very varied and generally consists of fruits and seeds, although some species can complete their diet with pollen and nectar and others also eat carrion and small vertebrates.
-Learn more on our article about what food parrots eat.
+- Diet: it is very varied and generally consists of fruits and seeds, although some species can complete their diet with pollen and nectar and others also eat carrion and small vertebrates.
+Learn more in our article about what food parrots eat.
+Additionally, certain species have been observed to occasionally consume clay, which aids in digestion by neutralizing toxins found in certain seeds and fruits.

-• Behavior: the different types of parrots are gregarious birds, that is, they are social and form very large groups, some species reaching groups of thousands of individuals.
-Many species pair for life, making them monogamous and nesting in tree holes or abandoned termite mounds, with the exception of the New Zealand kakapo (Strigops habroptilus), which is the only parrot that does not fly and nest on the ground, and the Argentine parrot (Myiopsitta monachus) that makes huge and community nests using branches.
+- Behavior: the different types of parrots are gregarious birds, that is, they are social and form very large groups, some species reaching groups of thousands of individuals.
+Many species pair for life, making them monogamous and nesting in tree holes or abandoned termite mounds, with the exception of the New Zealand kakapo (Strigops habroptilus), which is the only parrot that does not fly and nests on the ground, and the Argentine parrot (Myiopsitta monachus) that makes huge and community nests using branches.
 They are known for being one of the smartest groups of birds and for their ability to learn elaborate words and sentences.
+Additionally, some parrot species have been observed using tools, which further showcases their intelligence.

 Taxonomic classification of parrots

-The Psittaciformes order is divided into three superfamilies which have their own classification.
+The Psittaciformes order is divided into three superfamilies, each with its own classification.
 Therefore, the main types of parrots are those classified in the following superfamilies:

 Strigopoidea superfamily

-Currently, there are only four species belonging to this superfamily: kakapo (Strigops habroptitus), kea (Nestor notabilis), southern island kaka (Nestor meridionalis meridionalis), and northern island kaka (Nestor meridionalis spetentrionalis).
+Currently, there are only four species belonging to this superfamily: kakapo (Strigops habroptitus), kea (Nestor notabilis), southern island kaka (Nestor meridionalis meridionalis), and northern island kaka (Nestor meridionalis septentrionalis).

 The Strigopoidea superfamily is divided into two families, which include the mentioned parrot types: